 * If the original is on canvas, so is a reproduction.
 If you print it on paper, it’s only a photo, not a reproduction, of the original.

 I started in 1963 in Sault Ste.
 Marie with John Bailey, who later became a master.
 I became his assistant coach at age 17 and have not quit teaching for more than a couple of years since.
 I currently teach at the Ann Arbor Sword Club and the Ann Arbor “Y.” Between 1973 and 1985 I competed intensely, including five trips to the Nationals.
 Now, maybe two tournaments a year.

 Fencing led me to the Society for Creative Anachronism, which does medieval re-creation from armored combat to courtly revelry.
 A great deal of research and painstaking re-creation is done without a rule requiring it.
 Earlier I was active in manuscript illumination and event design; since 1995, mostly armored and rapier combat.
 The SCA led me to medieval scholarship.
 Links below.

 Dr. Jeffrey Forgeng came to Ann Arbor in the mid 1990s with his historical swordplay research well begun.
 By introducing it to us, he triggered the Sword Club’s rebirth on the ground floor of a movement now hitting its stride worldwide.
-Jeffrey’s translations of medieval “fechtbuchs” reflect his historical, linguistic and swordplay expertise and make him a top authority for HEMA.
+With his historical, linguistic and swordplay expertise, Jeffrey’s translations of medieval “fechtbücher” make him a top authority for HEMA.